nikto-b/avr-api/README.md

-# avr-api
+# AVR-API
-api library for Atmel AVR
+Basic API library for Atmel AVR with reverce compartability with Arduino library